Faustvii/R2Mods/QoLChests/Thunderstore/README.md

 * Fixed issues with Artifact of delusion
 * Highlighting of Lemurian eggs (Artifact of devotion)
 * Added highlighting of void cradles
+* Added highlighting of some missing large chests

 **1.1.8**